DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 It can be useful to combine basic controls while making logical blocks of separate controls, which allows redefining them.
 As a rule, custom controls are created with the help of the basic [**Fieldset**](api/diagram_editor/editbar/basic_controls/fieldset.md) control.

+Custom controls also allow adding the controls that perform actions.
+For example, the basic [**Button**](api/diagram_editor/editbar/basic_controls/button.md) control renders a button that does nothing until you specify the `$on` or `$handler` service property for it.

 ### Custom controls based on basic controls